marcosrochedo/gee-projects/center-pivot-irrigation-detector/README.md

-#  Quantification of central pivots in the Luís Eduardo Magalhães region using the Canny Edge Detection and Hough Transform algorithms
+#  Quantification of central pivots in Brazil using Computer Vision

 ## Intro